 We are committed to guarding against modern slavery risks globally throughout our operations and to assessing the potential impacts of our activities.
 This commitment is underpinned by our Human Rights Statement and the Formula 1 Code of Conduct (Code).

-The Formula 1 business holds exclusive commercial rights with respect to the FIA Formula One World Championship?, which is an annual, approximately nine-month long, motor racing competition in which teams compete for the Constructors’ Championship and drivers compete for the Drivers’ Championship.
-It is a global series with a varying number of events taking place in different countries around the world each season, and it is followed by hundreds of millions of television viewers in over 200 territories.
+The Formula 1 Companies hold the exclusive commercial rights to the FIA Formula One World Championship (Championship) which is an annual, approximately 9 month long, motor racing competition in which teams compete for the Constructor’s Championship and drivers compete for the Driver’s Championship.?
+It is a global series taking place in 21 countries, over 4 continents.?
+We employ approximately 450 members of staff, the majority of whom are based in the UK.

-We require our employees to report any violation of our Code and we encourage them to speak up about any concerns, which could include concerns relating to human rights or modern slavery.
+We have developed a new Formula 1 Code of Conduct to support our commitment to conduct our business ethically, with integrity and to the highest standards, including by guarding against modern slavery.?
+All our staff are required to adhere to our Code and report any violation they become aware of.?
+We encourage them to speak up about any concerns, including issues relating to human rights or modern slavery.
 It is possible to do so anonymously through our 24 hour hotline “Speak up”.

-This statement has been approved by the Board of Directors of each of Formula One Management Limited, Formula One World Championship Limited, Formula One Hospitality and Event Services Limited and Formula One Marketing Limited.
+For and on behalf of Formula One Management Limited, Formula One World Championship Limited, Formula One Hospitality and Event Services Limited and Formula One Marketing Limited